coderiders22/GlobalWeatherHub/README.md

 Once you have added your token, the application will authenticate API requests using that token.

 That's it!
-The application is now running with all necessary configurations already set up in the code.
+The application is now running with all necessary configurations set up in the code.

 ### Local API Endpoints
 #### GET `/Weather_Info`